 Thanksgiving, which had begun on such a high note, had now been ruined and we didn’t even have a turkey.
 My mother and her sisters quickly dressed and left the house, the rest of the men probably getting similar treatment outside.

-My sisters, and some of my younger cousins, now started crying because Thanksgiving had devolved into a dysfunctional madness and the turkey had now died yet again.
-And I was so upset with Vincent that I told him he was responsible for my sister’s crying and for the ruination of Thanksgiving dinner.
+My sisters, and some of my younger cousins, immediately gathered and started a choir of wailing and crying because Thanksgiving had devolved into a dysfunctional madness and the turkey had now died yet again.
+And I was so upset with Vincent that I told him he was responsible for all the crying and for the ruination of Thanksgiving dinner.
 Upon hearing this, Vincent seemed to sober up a little, pulled himself up, said, “I’ll fix this,” and began picking up the pieces of the turkey.

 I was beyond shocked, “How the hell are you going to fix this, Vincent, the turkey is gone!”

-“You’ll see,” he mumbled as I left, unable to take it anymore.
+“You’ll see,” he mumbled as I left to go outside for a walk, unable to take it anymore.

 When I came back, Vincent and my sisters were busy trying to sew the turkey back together again and it was so funny, I had to laugh and we all started laughing.
 I mean, this turkey was all discombobulated, legs akimbo, stitched all together like some monstrosity made up in a horror story.
 And true to form, we christened the turkey, “Frankenstein’s Turkey,” and one of my sisters would chuckle and say, “It’s alive!
 It’s alive!” and we would all laugh.

-And when my mother finally came back, she saw us all laughing, took one look at the turkey and she started cracking up.
+And when the rest of the family finally came back, my mother saw us all laughing, took one look at the turkey, and she started cracking up.
 I mean, it was impossible to look at this thing and not laugh.
-And that’s how we spent that Thanksgiving, eating a horribly tortured reconstructed turkey.
+And that’s how we spent that Thanksgiving, eating a horribly tortured and reconstructed turkey.